Stanislas Idzikowski: As ballet teacher in London

 Acting as ballet master he had instructed performers in various ballet companies.
 From 1933 he had taught, eventually from his own dance studio in London.
 There he was accompanied on piano by his longtime partner Wanda Evina (1891-1966).
 Since 1916 they had been romantically linked.
 Evina was British, a professional dancer, and an accomplished pianist.
 He worked also with the Royal Academy of Dance.

 Among his students was Margot Fonteyn.
 She remembered him as a guest teacher during her early years at Sadler's Wells under Ninette de Valois, which would have been in the mid 1930s:

 "My favorite was Stanislas Idzikowski, affectionately known as Idzi, a brilliant dancer who had been with the Diaghilev Ballet.
 He was diminutive, dapper, and precise, speaking rather good English with a clipped Polish accent.
 Severe but never unkind, he knew exactly what he expected of his students and explained clearly how to achieve it."

+He married Sally Wheeler from Horsham (1890-1973) in January 1939 at Wandsworth.They did not have any children.

 Following the death of Madame Evina, he retired from ballet at age 72.